 Borregaard recognised with prestigious 'A' score for climate change

-Borregaard has been recognised for leadership in corporate sustainability by global environmental non-profit CDP, securing a place on its prestigious ‘A List’ for tackling climate change for the third year in a row.
-Borregaard is one of 9,600 companies reporting to CDP last year, only 270 of these made the climate change ‘A List’.
+Borregaard has been commended for its climate action, achieving a place on global environmental impact non-profit CDP's prestigious ‘A List’ for climate change, based on the company’s climate reporting in 2019.
+Borregaard is one of 8,400 companies reporting to CDP last year, only 179 of these made the climate change ‘A List’.

-CDP’s annual environmental disclosure and scoring process is widely recognised as the gold standard of corporate environmental transparency.
-In 2020, over 515 investors with over US$106 trillion in assets and 150+ major purchasers with US$4 trillion in procurement spend requested companies to disclose data on environmental impacts, risks and opportunities through CDP’s platform.
-Over 9,600 responded – the highest ever.
+CDP’s annual environmental disclosure and scoring process is widely recognized as the gold standard of corporate environmental transparency.
+In 2019, over 525 investors with over US$96 trillion in assets and 125 major purchasers with US$3.6 trillion in procurement spend requested companies to disclose data on environmental impacts, risks and opportunities through CDP’s platform and over 8,400 responded.

-The full list of companies that made this year’s CDP A List is available here, along with other publicly available company scores: https://www.cdp.net/en/companies/companies-scores
+The full list of companies that made this year’s CDP Climate Change A List is available here, along with other publicly available company scores: https://www.cdp.net/en/companies/companies-scores

 CDP is a global non-profit that drives companies and governments to reduce their greenhouse gas emissions, safeguard water resources and protect forests.
-Voted number one climate research provider by investors and working with institutional investors with assets of US$106 trillion, we leverage investor and buyer power to motivate companies to disclose and manage their environmental impacts.
-Over 9,600 companies with over 50% of global market capitalization disclosed environmental data through CDP in 2020.
-This is in addition to the hundreds of cities, states and regions who have disclosed, making CDP’s platform one of the richest sources of information globally on how companies and governments are driving environmental change.
+Voted number one climate research provider by investors and working with institutional investors with assets of US$96 trillion, we leverage investor and buyer power to motivate companies to disclose and manage their environmental impacts.
+Over 8,400 companies with over 50% of global market capitalization disclosed environmental data through CDP in 2019.
+This is in addition to the over 920 cities, states and regions who disclosed, making CDP’s platform one of the richest sources of information globally on how companies and governments are driving environmental change.
 CDP is a founding member of the We Mean Business Coalition.
-Visit https://cdp.net/en or follow us @CDP to find out more.